IM-Deane/google-homepage/README.md

     This project will test my basic HTML and CSS skills.
 I am to recreate the google.com page as best I can using the elements and styles that I find on the page itself.
 After finishing the project I will provide a link at the bottom of this file for anyone that is interested in taking a look.
 Finally, I intend to add a small self-reflection about how I feel the project went.
 Topics may include what I did well, areas I can improve upon, what would I do differently next time, etc.

-Current Version: 2.0
+Current Version: 2.1

+Version 2.1:
+I have successfully added the "google apps" launcher icon to the nav bar.
+It isn't perfect but I may come back to it in a future version.
+This version has also seen the addition of the "search" icon that is to be embedded on the left-side of the search bar.
+For now it is currently floating to the side but I will solve that problem soon enough.

+Version 2.0:
-Version 2.0 is a complete rebuild of the project.
+A complete rebuild of the project.
 I have added 2 new files: index1.html and mystyle.css which were created using a very basic template found here: https://www.w3schools.com/css/css_templates.asp

 This rebuild has allowed me to create a more coherent layout scheme which has drastically sped up the design process.

-Future Version: The next version will have me focusing on implementing the google apps icon located in the nav bar of the original.
-Besides this, I will attempt to add the magnifying glass and microphone icons into the search bar.
+Future Version: Fin attempt to add the magnifying glass and microphone icons into the search bar.
 Following these additions, I feel that I will have completed the project to the best of my abilities.
 Any subsequent versions will contain bug fixes or small changes to the styling of elements.